Legal Custody | Child Custody Lawyer in Raleigh NC

 In our next blog post, our child custody lawyer in Raleigh NC will discuss physical custody and how it differs from legal custody.
 Be sure to visit back with us, soon.

 If you are involved in a child custody dispute and need help, consider contacting our child custody lawyer in Raleigh.
 While you might be able to deal with this alone, and represent yourself in court, you don’t have to.
 This time can be difficult, overwhelming and emotional.
-Eldreth Law Firm, PC is here to help.
+Eldreth Law Firm, PLLC is here to help.

 As always, feel free to contact us with any questions or concerns you may have about estate planning.
 Also contact our estate lawyer in Raleigh NC to schedule a consultation if you have yet to start estate planning.
 It’s never too early to make plans for your wishes upon death.
 In addition, we are here to help you with all your legal matters, whether it be estate planning, trademarking, copyrighting, or DWI issues.